isabelc/Organized-Docs/readme.txt

 == Changelog ==

 = 2.4.1 =
+* BREAKING CHANGE - Changed the filter named od_schema_author to od_author_name.
+If you are using that filter, you must update the name.
+* New - Updated template single.php to just add a filter which you can use to display the author on single docs.
+See http://isabelcastillo.com/docs/display-author-single-docs
 * Tweak - Add better CSS for single Docs post navigation links.

 = 2.4 =